 Note that this registration system is run as a service, and the Rare Breeds Conservation Society accepts no responsibility for the background or quality of the animals registered.

-In the initial set-up phase (until 31 December 2017) there will be no cost for a member of the Rare Breeds Conservation Society to register a breed or an animal.
-However, access to the Registry is available only to members of the Rare Breeds Conservation Society.
+From 1 January 2018 the cost for a member of the Rare Breeds Conservation Society to register an animal is a nominal $1.
 (To join the Society go to our Join page.)

 • Registry Logon •